 The difference between the carrying values, as reported in published financial statements and under the scope of regulatory consolidation is the ECL provisions of the financial assets.
-The off-balance sheet amounts are subject to credit risk framework represents the undrawn portion of credit facilities.

 Part IIA: Composition of Regulatory Capital

 8. Table 6 - CC1: Composition of Regulatory Capital